Shine‘s heroes, villains, and everyone in between. Not including the plethora of minor cameos.

-Integra’s father, and Alucard’s former Master.
-Ran Hellsing during WWII; locked Alucard away afterward.
-Taught Integra everything he knew about monster-hunting, before his tragic death when she was 13.
+Arthur Hellsing: Ran Hellsing during WWII; locked Alucard away afterward.
+Taught his daughter Integra everything he knew about monster-hunting, before his tragic death when she was 13.

 Thien: The nameless woman from Order 07.
 Handles paperwork and other administrative support.
 For Shine purposes, she’s Vietnamese-British, and ends up dating one of the Wild Geese.

 Hellsing Allies and Civilians

 Member of the Round Table Council, whose duties include supplying Hellsing with weapons and equipment.
 Friends with Arthur during WWII.
 Got his position largely by being in the right womb at the right time, but turns out to be better suited for it than anyone could have guessed.

 Bertram Wooster, Lord Yaxley (Jeeves & Wooster)

 Absentminded but well-meaning member of the 1930s idle rich, with a flair for writing, playing piano, and accidentally getting engaged.
 Has trouble with the Wooster relations.
 Jeeves’ employer-turned-partner, and eventual co-guardian of young Walter.

 Hakim Atawari (Victorian Romance Emma)

-A minor Indian prince who regularly visits London, parade of elephants in tow, to visit his school friend William Jones (they were classmates at Eton).
+A minor Indian prince who regularly visits London, attendants and parade of elephants in tow, to visit his school friend William Jones (they were classmates at Eton).
 Supports William’s romance with Emma, though she’s a maid and their society disapproves.
 Eventually becomes the father of Integra’s mother.